borkenware/spoonfeed/USAGE.md

 ```

 ### Videos
 Spoonfeed lets you import videos, either using plain media files, or YouTube videos.
+This can be useful to showcase
+something depending on what you're documenting.

 ```
 !!v[https://www.youtube.com/watch?v=Tt7bzxurJ1I]